Skip to main content

 Calendar Directory

-- Directory: folder to scan for events and create new notes in (supports nested folders)
+• Directory: folder to scan for events and create new notes in

 Parsing

-- Mark past events as done: automatically mark past events as done during startup by updating their status property (configure the status property and done value in the Properties section)
+• Mark past events as done: automatically mark past events as done by updating their status property.
+Runs on startup and periodically every 5 minutes while enabled, so events that end while Obsidian is open are marked promptly (configure the status property and done value in the Properties section)

 Time Tracker